-Financial instruments that subject the Company to credit risk primarily consist of cash and cash equivalents, restricted cash, available-for-sale securities, and accounts receivable.
+Financial instruments that subject the Company to credit risk primarily consist of cash and cash equivalents, restricted cash, available-for-sale securities and accounts receivable.
 The Company maintains its cash and cash equivalent balances with high-quality financial institutions and, consequently, the Company believes that such funds are subject to minimal credit risk.
-The Company s available-for-sale investments potentially subject the Company to concentrations of credit risk.
+The Company s available-for-sale investments primarily consist of U.S. government-sponsored securities and U.S. Treasury securities and potentially subject the Company to concentrations of credit risk.
 The Company has adopted an investment policy which limits the amounts the Company may invest in any one type of investment, and requires all investments held by the Company to be A+ rated, thereby reducing credit risk concentration.